 ASU offers a variety of online programs designed to engage students in a learning experience focused on topics such as, sexual violence, community expectations related to interpersonal behavior, and healthy relationships.
 These programs are available to students, faculty, and staff.
 If you are a faculty, staff or student organization leader and would like to discuss how to integrate online programs into your curriculum, student employment program or organization, email email@example.com

 The Community of Care is a series of videos that introduces you to the ASU community expectations and code of conduct.

-Consent and Respect is an online education program designed to enhance awareness of sexual violence, intimate partner violence and stalking and their impact on college students, the importance of consent and respect in sexual situations, prevention and risk reduction strategies, as well as critical information on what to do if you or someone you know has experienced sexual or intimate partner violence and/or stalking.
+The Everfi Violence Prevention program is an online education program designed to enhance awareness of sexual violence, intimate partner violence and stalking and their impact on college students.
+The content addresses the importance of consent and respect in sexual situations, prevention and risk reduction strategies, and critical information on what to do if you or someone you know has experienced sexual or intimate partner violence and/or stalking.

 This training is for international students and covers a wide range of relevant topics, including

 Look for signs is a video designed to explore the bystander phenomenon in more depth by providing students with concrete examples of when they might be able to step into different situations to prevent harm.
 This program was designed and produced by the Counteract Initiative.

 The ASU Sexual and Relationship Violence Prevention Program offers a variety of educational presentations and workshops for students, faculty and staff.
 Below is a sample of the presentations we offer.
 If you are not seeing what you are looking for, or would like to discuss a tailored presentation for your group, email firstname.lastname@example.org.